How to Set Up and Track Key Events (Conversions) in Google Analytics 4

 Setting up conversion events in your Google Analytics 4 account is a great first step to having actionable information that you can use to make smarter decisions.

-But relying solely on conversion tracking can lead to an incomplete understanding of the customer journey.
+But as discussed, relying solely on GA4’s event tracking can often provide an incomplete picture.

 Google Analytics conversion tracking FAQs